Anindita123-code/Milestone3_Data_Centric/README.md

 #### Fonts
 * For the most part of the website, I have used the font "Roboto" which gives a good reading experience.
 They are nicely spaced and make the site look more fuller.
 * For the Logo and the Nav bar, I have used "Cinzel" which I think fitted very well to put that highlight on the nav elements and the logout
-* For the confirmation or error message display, I have used the font "Roboto Slab" and this has helped differentiate them from the rest of the website.
+* For the confirmation or error message display, I have used the font "Source Code Pro" and this has helped differentiate them from the rest of the website.
+* For the feature section of the Home Page, I have used "Roboto Slab".

-#### icons
+#### Icons
 * I have used icons in the buttons, for most of the cases.
 The icons have been taken from fontawesome.
 I have made a distinguish pattern with colors in the delete functionalities of Admin user and a normal user.
     - The brown color buttons with Delete and Edit icons are indicative of the logged in user created entry which can be modified and deleted at their own will.
 However, a super user access has been given to "admin" user to with Red delete buttons to delete any of the entries, and he/she doesnot find relevant.
 * A star icon has been used to mark a Review as featured in the listing of the read reviews page and this cannot be edited and deleted by anyone, unless this is taken off the feature, and this is possible by Featuring any other review in its place.